 Statistical analysis

 We used SPSS 26.0(IBM SPSS Statistics, Chicago, IL, USA), and R version 4.2.2 (R-Project, Institute of Statistics and Mathematics, Vienna, Austria) to perform statistical analysis.
 Chi-square χ2 test and Fisher’s exact test were used to analyze the differences in categorical variables between training cohort and external validation cohort, while the Wilcoxon rank test or Student’s t-test was used for continuous variables.
 Univariate logistic regression identified predictors of pCR(P<0.05), which were subsequently incorporated into multivariate logistic models.
+The cut-off values of the CEA was selected using the Youden Index from the receiver operating characteristic (ROC) curve and clinical preference.
 The nomogram was constructed using independent predictors from the training cohort with the rms package (Version: 6.2-0) in R software.
 Subsequently, the performance of the logistic regression model was quantified by evaluating discrimination and calibration in both the training and validation cohorts.
 The concordance index (C-index), which measures the agreement between predicted probabilities and actual outcomes, was calculated to assess the prediction and discrimination ability of the model.
 Calibration curves were generated using 1000 bootstrap replicates to validate the calibration of the nomogram.
 The Hosmer-Lemeshow test was applied to evaluate the fitness of the model.
 Additionally, decision curve analysis (DCA) was conducted to assess the clinical utility of the nomogram.
 P <0.05 was defined as a statistically significant difference.

 Results